xxxNeXuSxxx/Ticket-Bot-Descord/README.md

 }
 ```

-+ You can change category emojis in `intractionCreate.js` @ line 50.
++ You can change category emojis in `intractionCreate.js`
 + Make sure the `ticketChannel` is empty.

 ## Deployment